-Koikuchi Shoyu vs Usukuchi Shoyu: Japanese Soy Sauce
+Koikuchi Shoyu vs. Usukuchi Shoyu: Japanese Soy Sauce

-Koikuchi Shoyu (濃口醤油)” and “Usukuchi Shoyu (薄口醤油)” are the most common and basic types of soy sauce which can be found in any supermarket in Japan.
+Koikuchi Shoyu (濃口醤油) and Usukuchi Shoyu (薄口醤油) are the most common and basic types of soy sauce available in any supermarket in Japan.

 But do you know how Koikuchi Shoyu or dark soy sauce differs from Usukuchi Shoyu or light soy sauce?

-You might think Usukuchi Shoyu has a lower salt concentration than Koikuchi Shoyu as the former soy sauce has a lighter color than the latter, but the truth is the other way around.
+You might think Usukuchi Shoyu has a lower salt concentration than Koikuchi Shoyu, as the former has a lighter color than the latter.

-While the salt concentration of Japanese dark soy sauce is 16 to 17 percent, that of Japanese light soy sauce is 18 to 19 percent.
+While the salt concentration of Japanese dark soy sauce is generally 16 to 17 percent, that of Japanese light soy sauce is 18 to 19 percent.

-In the production process, Usukuchi Shoyu uses more salt, has a shorter fermentation time, making its color lighter than Koikuchi Shoyu.
+In the production process, Usukuchi Shoyu uses more salt and has a shorter fermentation time, making its color lighter than Koikuchi Shoyu.

 As Koikuchi Shoyu/dark soy sauce has a longer fermentation process, it is more aromatic than Usukuchi Shoyu/light soy sauce, packed with flavor.

 Koikuchi Shoyu is the most basic soy sauce, and if the recipe calls for Shoyu, we usually use this soy sauce.

 Most widely used in Japanese cuisine, Koikuchi Shoyu gives more “soy sauce” taste and aroma to the dish.